Te2W

 What elements does Te2W contain?

-Tungsten ditelluride (Te2W) contains Te and W (2 elements).
+tungsten ditelluride (Te2W) contains Te and W (2 elements).

 Where does the data for Te2W come from?

-Te2W data is cross-referenced from materials_project, mpaloe, jarvis.
+Te2W data is cross-referenced from materials_project, mpaloe.

 Explore